ayumu-tanaka/ayumu-tanaka.github.io/index.md

 ## Welcome to My Pages

-I have studied the impact of globalization on inequality and the internationalization of Japanese firms, using firm-level data.
-I have also studied the impact of natural disasters on plants and trade in cultural goods.
+I have studied the internationalization of Japanese firms and the impact of globalization on inequality, using Japanese micro data.
+I have also studied trade in cultural goods and the impact of natural disasters on manufacturing establishments.

 *   [CV](/cv.md)